 There is a critical lack of information about the location and extent of deep-water ecosystems and seabed habitats for about a third of the Great Barrier Reef World Heritage Area that lies deeper than 200 m.
-In addition most of the inter-reefal (or between reefs) seabed shallower than 200 m on the Great Barrier Reef shelf, and many of the coral reefs themselves, have never been adequately mapped using modern echosounder techniques.
+In addition much of the inter-reef (between reefs) seabed shallower than 100 m on the Great Barrier Reef shelf, and for many of the shallow coral reefs themselves, have never been adequately mapped using modern echosounder techniques.

-Therefore key seabed geomorphic features, such as shoal habitats and submerged reefs, which help define the spatial boundaries of deep-water ecosystems, remain largely hidden from view and outside of effective Marine Park management.
-A new and detailed 3D seabed map of the Great Barrier Reef (GBR) and Coral Sea is needed as a fundamental mapping tool to help inform managers and marine scientists.ject 3D-GBR area
+Additionally, key shelf geomorphic features such as the deeper shoals and submerged reefs, provide important hard substrate habitats for mesophotic (twilight zone) marine life, but remain largely hidden from view and outside of effective Marine Park management.
+Therefore, a new and detailed 3D seabed map of the Great Barrier Reef and Coral Sea is needed as a fundamental mapping tool to help inform managers and marine scientists.

-In recent years there has been a vast increase in the amount of digital depth data obtained in the GBR and Coral Sea through a series of research vessel ocean mapping expeditions using multibeam sonar (Figure 1).
-Combined with the latest singlebeam echosounder data, satellite remote-sensing and lidar bathymetric survey results, Project 3DGBR will develop a new high-resolution depth model for the GBR and adjoining Coral Sea.
+In recent years there has been a vast increase in the coverage of digital depth data obtained in the Great Barrier Reef and Coral Sea through a series of research vessel ocean mapping expeditions using multibeam sonar.
+Combined with the latest singlebeam echosounder data, satellite remote-sensing and lidar bathymetric survey results, Project 3DGBR was started in 2009 to develop a new high-resolution depth model for the Reef and adjoining Coral Sea.

-The area of interest is vast: over 3 million square km, from the Gulf of Papua to northern New South Wales, and easterly into the deep Coral Sea (Figure 2 & Map below).
-The new 3D depth model will accurately map elevation and depth points across the area using a grid pixel size of about 100 m resolution.
-This means that every grid node (or centre) will be about 100 m apart, making the final depth model more detailed than any previous model.
-The new grid will be called 'gbr100'.
+The project area is vast, covering over 3 million km2, stretching from northern Queensland to northern New South Wales and offshore into PNG, Solomon Islands and New Caledonia waters.
+The new 3D bathymetry (depth) model will accurately map land elevation and ocean depths across this area using a grid pixel size of about 100 m resolution.
+The new grid is called 'gbr100'.

-The project is funded through a 2009 Queensland Smart Futures Fellowship awarded to Dr Rob Beaman, with matching funds provided by the Reef and Rainforest Research Centre (RRRC) and James Cook University (JCU).
-Project partners include staff from the Australian Institute of Marine Sciences (AIMS), Geoscience Australia (GA), CSIRO Marine and Atmospheric Research (CMAR), and Queensland Primary Industry and Fisheries (QPIF).
+The project was funded through a Queensland Smart Futures Fellowship awarded to Dr Robin Beaman, with matching funds provided by the Reef and Rainforest Research Centre and James Cook University.
+Project partners include staff from the Australian Institute of Marine Science, Geoscience Australia, CSIRO Marine and Atmospheric Research and Queensland Dept of Agriculture and Fisheries.

-Much of the source depth data for the project are provided by the Australian Hydrographic Service (AHS) using Royal Australian Navy (RAN) hydrographic survey data collected over many years.
-Collected primarily for navigational safety, the AHS depth data is used as vital source data in the new 3D depth model.
+Much of the bathymetry data for the project are provided by the Australian Hydrographic Service using Royal Australian Navy hydrographic survey data collected over many years.
+Collected primarily for navigational safety, these survey datasets are a vital source data in the new 3D depth model.
 The project partners gratefully acknowledge the assistance of the AHS and RAN staff to the project.

 View Project 3DGBR in a larger map